XirtamInteractive/DaneCallaghan/README.md

 My project idea was actually conceived in 2013 while on holiday in Canada with my girlfriend.
 It was a Sunday afternoon, and we were looking for a place to go for a drink/food with live music.
 We had a hard time searching for anywhere, and we didn’t really know the city (Toronto).
 After an hour or two of wandering aimlessly we finally found a place.

-I thought to myself “That was incredibly frustrating”, and said to my girlfriend “Imagine if there was an app, similar to Uber that took your location and suggested places to go based your profile or search criteria.
+I thought to myself “That was incredibly frustrating”, and said to my girlfriend “Imagine if there was an app, similar to Uber that took your location and suggested places to go based on your profile or search criteria.
 Ultimately, we wanted an app that would tell us what’s on and where to go in minutes.

 ## Motivation